m039/SharpCpp/README.md

 # Usage
 * You can use Mac app to test functionality, there are no other platforms for now.
-* [Uncrustify](https://github.com/uncrustify/uncrustify) is needed for the library to work.
+* [Uncrustify](https://github.com/uncrustify/uncrustify) is needed for the library to operate.

 ## Inspiration is taken from
 * [Blackmire](https://github.com/ActiveMesa/Blackmire)